bumps/bumps/doc/getting_started/install.rst

 frequently evolving so this document will likely be out of date.

-We've had success using the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ 64-bit python 2.7 environment from Continuum Analytics, which provides most of the required packages, but other distributions should work as well.
+We've had success using the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ 64-bit python 2.7 environment from Continuum Analytics, which provides the required packages, but other distributions should work as well.

 You will need to install XCode from the app store, and set the preferences to install the command line tools so that a C compiler is available (look in the Downloads tab of the preferences window).
 If any of your models